Love & Understanding

 Love & Understanding is the seventh studio album by the funk band Kool & the Gang, released in 1976.
 The album had mild success.
 Three tracks, "Hollywood Swinging", "Summer Madness" and "Universal Sound" were recorded live at the Rainbow Theatre in London, England.

+Critical reception

 Record World said of the title track that "Kool's combination of chanting vocals, horns and electronics forms a patented style all his own."